Elegant Cory Care Guide: The Mid-Water Swimming Corydoras

 • Keeping too few.
 Like all corydoras, elegant corys are social fish that need a group of at least 6.
 Lone individuals or pairs will hide, stress, and fade in color.
 Budget for a proper group.

 • Ignoring their mid-water feeding needs.
-Because they feed at multiple levels, you may need to provide both sinking foods and slow-sinking granules.
-Relying only on bottom-targeted foods means they might not get enough if faster midwater fish intercept everything.
+Because they feed at multiple levels, you need to provide both sinking foods and slow-sinking granules.
+Relying only on bottom-targeted foods means they will not get enough if faster midwater fish intercept everything.

 Where to Buy